luka-radisic/iceplant-management-portal/FINAL_SOLUTION_SUMMARY.md

 ## Overview

 We've successfully implemented a comprehensive solution to the module permissions issues in the Iceplant Management Portal.
-This document summarizes the work done and the final state of the system.
+This document summarizes the work done and the final state of the system, and provides clear deployment instructions.

 ## Issues Addressed